BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 >Plato thought that morality and politics should be based on principles in the same why that Euclidean geometry is based on axioms.
 He thought that philosophical inquiry was a matter of nailing down firm immutable principles which could then guide action. [...And] as Plato said, it is if we had known the truth in a pervious existence and simple need to be reminded of it, have it brought back to consciousness.  -- {% cite rorty:1990 %}

 But in this purity there is no longer room for breathing, for trembling, for the passion, love and affection for a world that is precious precisely because it can keep reinventing itself.
 There will be no gods only the loss of institutions that once balanced and distributed power.
+And concentrated power, ultimately, devours empathy if you cannot strip yourself of it in time.

 >It seems to me the Platonic notion of absolute truth is a thoroughly misleading slogan and a culturally dangerous shibilith. -- {% cite rorty:1990 %}